The Top 5 Mortgage Hurdles for a Local Mortgage Broker

 All lenders take a different view on benefit income, and how much of it can be assessed.

 Often with a new job comes a bigger salary and the extra income to put towards a new mortgage.
-Gaps in employment and a new job can prove to be problematic for some mortgage lenders.
+Gaps in employment and a new job can prove to be mortgage hurdles for some lenders.
 There are lenders who will work from a newly signed employment contract though.
 Even in month one or if your new job is about to start.
 Probationary periods are usually ok.

 Evidencing Your Deposit